Wacom-Developer/sdk-for-ink-ios/samples/DrawingWithTouch/README.md

 ## Part 6: Using a particle brush

 Drawing a solid color stroke is useful, but you might want to do more.
-WILL SDK provides an advanced stroke rendering method.
+WILL SDK for ink provides an advanced stroke rendering method.
 It can produce very expressive strokes at the cost of being more computationally expensive.
 It draws a large number of small textures (called particles) scattered along the path of the stroke.
 This is configured using the ```WCMStrokeBrush``` class.